dcrapis/oceandao-wiki/Home.md

 OceanDAO offers community grants curated by the broader community of OCEAN holders.
 It's key to growth and sustainability of the [Ocean Protocol](www.oceanprotocol.com) ecosystem. [(Details.)](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e)

-OceanDAO is a great way to get involved:
+OceanDAO is a great way to get involved, by doing a project or by voting in OCEAN to help steer the future of the ecosystem.
-- If you are looking for funding to build something, do outreach, or unlock data, then OceanDAO could be a fit.
-- Or, if you’re an OCEAN holder and want to help steer the future of Ocean, you can make an impact by learning about and voting on project proposals.

 Funding is for projects of these types:
 - Build / improve applications or integrations to Ocean